samlmbrt/desktop-environment/README.md

 ### Things left to do:

-- Implement support for minimize button
 - Clean up data attributes.
 Are they necessary?
 Or state change?
 - Implement browser
 - Clean up calculator code (variable display size, logic)
 - Try to remove inline styles as much as possible
-- Add the metadata stuff (favicon, images for link sharing, etc)
 - Implement movable desktop icons that opens the text editor or browser
 - Add desktop icon that opens the text editor, which will show a short bio
 - Add desktop icons that links my projects, which will open in the browser
 - Add attributions for icons, which were taken on icons9.com
+- Add the metadata stuff (favicon, images for link sharing, etc)